coherenceplatform/cnc/docs/customization/deploy.md

-# Customizing provision in your repo
+# Customizing deploy for your app

-Let's say that in addition to the default ECS resources added to each environment, you also want to add a DynamoDB instance:
+Let's say that you want to run some additional commands before or after the included deploy functions for each service.
+This enables you to do things like configure integrations or other systems to be ready to work with your new service.
+You could also replace the deployment logic entirely.

 ## environment.yml custom templates config

 Add this to `environments.yml`: